Updated: June 22, 2022

 This tutorial goes through the basics, teaching you how to set up and edit a set of simple keyframes, and finally showing you an example of keyframed replays and triggers added to the Schizzler the alien puppet.

-At first, creating your own animated character may seem like а complicated mission, however, these video tutorials are a good starting base for beginners who would like to take the first steps to create animated puppets from scratch.
+At first, creating your own animated character may seem like а complicated mission, however, these tutorials are a good starting base for beginners who would like to take the first steps to creating animated puppets from scratch.
 Have fun with it and unleash your creative side!